 Administration for Native Americans

-ADDED ON AUGUST 5, 2023: The Administration for Native Americans has issued its funding forecast for its annual Native American Language Preservation and Maintenance – Esther Martinez program to ensure the vitality of Native languages.
-ANA expects to make $1,000,000 available to support this initiative with maximum awards of $300,000.
-The anticipated post date for this opportunity is February 1, 2024.
-To download this funding forecast, click here.
+ADDED ON MARCH 20, 2024: The Administration for Native Americans has issued its annual Native American Language Preservation and Maintenance – Esther Martinez funding opportunity to ensure the vitality of Native languages.
+ANA has made $1,000,000 available to support this initiative with maximum awards of $390,000. proposals are due on May 20, 2024.
+To download the official synopisis, click here.
+To download the entire funding opportunity, click here.

-ADDED ON AUGUST 5, 2023: The Administration for Native Americans has issued a funding forecast for its annual Social and Economic Development Strategies (SEDS) to grow local economies, strengthen Native American families, including the preservation of Native American cultures, and decrease the high rate of current challenges caused by the lack of community-based businesses, and social and economic infrastructure in Native American communities.
-Native American communities include American Indian tribes (federally-recognized and non-federally recognized), Native Hawaiians, Alaska Natives, and Native American Pacific Islanders. $8.5 million will be made available under this opportunity with maximum awards of $400,000.
-ANA anticipates posting this opportunity on February 1, 2024.
-To download the forecast, click here.
+ADDED ON MARCH 20, 2024: The Administration for Native Americans has its annual Social and Economic Development Strategies (SEDS) to grow local economies, strengthen Native American families, including the preservation of Native American cultures, and decrease the high rate of current challenges caused by the lack of community-based businesses, and social and economic infrastructure in Native American communities.
+Native American communities include American Indian tribes (federally-recognized and non-federally recognized), Native Hawaiians, Alaska Natives, and Native American Pacific Islanders. $13 million is being made available under this opportunity with maximum awards of $900,000.
+Proposals are due on May 20, 2024.
+To download the official synopsis, click here.
+To download the entire funding opportunity, click here.

-ADDED ON AUGUST 4, 2023: The Administration for Native Americans has issued a funding forecast for its annual Native American Language Preservation and Maintenance Program. $2.5 million will be made available under this opportunity with maximum awards of $300,000.
-The expected post date for this opportunity is January 22, 2024.
-To download the funding forecast, click here.
+ADDED ON MARCH 20, 2024: The Administration for Native Americans has issued its annual Native American Language Preservation and Maintenance Program. $4 million is being made available under this opportunity with maximum awards of $900,000.
+Proposals are due on May 20, 2024.
+To download the official synopsis, click here.
+To download the entire funding opportunity, click here.

 TREASURY